 An in depth independent inquiry into a selected topic within the student's major program of study.
-Notes: Offered in fall, spring and summer.

-560, 561.
+560H, 561H.
 Individual Directed Study (3).

 Juniors or seniors may elect individual directed study to be guided by an instructor of their choice in accordance with a plan approved by the Honors Director.